-The uncertainties in overseas production expenditures carry over to the balance of payments estimates.
-While the United States has run an estimated annual surplus of at least \$0,5 billion and possibly in excess of \$1.5 billion in the film rental and distribution segment of the industry, some of this will be offset by foreign production expenditures.
+The uncertainties in overseas production expenditures carry over to the balance of payrun an estimated annual surplus of at least \$0,5 billion and possibly in excess of \$1.5 billion in the film rental and distribution segment of the industry, some of this will be offset by foreign production expenditures.
 Overall, the balance of payments in the motion picture industry has probably been on the order of a \$1 billion surplus annually.